airyhq/airy/docs/docs/getting-started/installation/gcp.md

 ## Next steps

-Now that you have a running installation of `Airy Core` on AWS you can connect it to messaging sources.
+Now that you have a running installation of `Airy Core` on GCP you can connect it to messaging sources.
 Check out our Quickstart guide to learn more:

 <ButtonBox